bdionne/bitstore/src/search/Readme.md

 ## Still quite buggy

-Since everything needed to support indexing is in a couchdb db, one can just delete the "db_name-idx" database to start over
+Since everything needed to support indexing is in a bitcask, one can just delete the "db_name-idx" directory to start over

 ## Motivation and Ideas